Call to get started 1-800-560-3450

 PMI comes with both its advantages and disadvantages, but for homeowners, it is likely a purchase they would rather do without.
 Fortunately, there are ways to eliminate it.

 Private mortgage insurance is a type of mortgage insurance arranged by private insurance companies.
-Homeowners are usually required to get PMI when they make a down payment of less than 20%.
+Homeowners are usually required to get PMI when they purchase a home with a down payment of less than 20%.
 While PMI comes with benefits, such as allowing customers to become homeowners sooner, it also comes with a few disadvantages.

 It costs more each month.
 PMI is an added expense to monthly payments.
-For every $100,000 a homeowner is loaned, borrowers pay between $30 to $70 for PMI each month.
-For some borrowers, this means hundreds of dollars per month.
+According to Bankrate, borrowers typically pay between 0.46% and 1.5 percent of the loan amount in PMI each month, amounting to hundreds of dollars.

 Factors such as credit scores and the amount of the down payment help determine how much homeowners pay for PMI.
 Borrowers with lower credit scores will pay more.